 The next part of the cycle is to really reflect on how did you feel about that experience?
 Did you like it?
 Did it cause you to think in new ways?
 After you reflect on that, then it's did you learn something new?
 What might this mean to you?
 What does that learning experience have in terms of meaning to your life, and to the world around you?

-And then the last part of it is, alright, let's take that knowledge that you gained by doing that experience and apply it to a new situation or in the case of environmental education, applying it to the world around you, whether they're taking a report to their local town console, or they're making a change in their school grounds, or their school building, or they're taking something back to their homes to make changes at their home, in terms of how they have an impact on the environment.
+And then the last part of it is, alright, let's take that knowledge that you gained by doing that experience and apply it to a new situation or in the case of environmental education, applying it to the world around you, whether they're taking a report to their local town council, or they're making a change in their school grounds, or their school building, or they're taking something back to their homes to make changes at their home, in terms of how they have an impact on the environment.

 I think one of the challenges with EE is that folks think we'll get kids outside and they'll do a fun activity.
 We have to be careful that it's not just a one-off fun activity, but that it's embedded in that whole cycle, you know that they have to reflect on it.
 They have to make some conclusions about it, and then they have to apply it.
 That we as environmental educators need to make sure that we're not just stopping at the concrete experience, but that we're going through the whole cycle.
 And in environmental education, we really want the learner to be engaged in that learning process.
 So I see it as critical to developing an understanding of the world around us our place within it and then our responsibility for it.